mohsinkhawas/20191012-MohsinKhawas-NYCSchools/README.md

 # SchoolApp (Gave the app a name called SchoolApp)
 > SchoolApp is an iOS App for NYC School Data, where the app fetches a list of Schools and their SAT Scores.

-##Note:
-Thanks for the opportunity for working on this sample App, had fun doing this.

 ## Features

 - Schools List View: